mozilla/payments-service/docs/topics/api.rst

     **Request**

     :param string subscription_uri:
-        Solitude URI to the `subscription`_ you want to change.
+        Solitude URI to the `subscription`_ you want to cancel.

     **Response**